 The whole institution approach is to be implemented by 2025 within the framework of the current Higher Education Pact (Hochschulpakt).
 This timeframe was defined in the 2021 - 2025 target agreement with the state of Hesse.
-In order to achieve this goal, we are developing a cross-university sustainability concept with clear measures and objectives under the leadership of the Sustainability Office.
+In order to achieve this goal, we developed a cross-university sustainability concept with clear measures and objectives under the leadership of the department for strategic university development and sustainability.
 This concept will be continuously updated and communicated.
 An integral part of our efforts to make the university more sustainable is our ongoing commitment to gender equality, diversity and accessibility.
-On the following pages, we will provide more information about the goals agreed upon with the state of Hesse.
+On the following pages, we will provide more information about each of action areas defined in the sustainability concept.

 Hochschule Geisenheim University is working towards a Fair Trade University certification, which is awarded by the “TransFair Association for the Promotion of Fair Trade in One World”.
 What started out as a student initiative has turned into a cross-university project group involving students, scientific and administrative members of staff as well as professors.
 The group is chaired by University President Prof. Hans Reiner Schultz.